2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 3. Organic Click-Through Rate (CTR):

-• Importance: Shows how effective your website’s title tags and meta descriptions are in attracting clicks from searchers.
+- Importance: Shows how effectively your website’s title tags and meta descriptions attract clicks from searchers.

-• Expected Conversion Rate: Averages around 2-5% across industries, but can vary significantly depending on keyword competition and website relevance.
+- Expected Conversion Rate: It averages around 2-5% across industries but can vary significantly depending on keyword competition and website relevance.

 4. Backlinks: